 This is a travelogue, but also a confession about our mistakes and our small victories and we ponder upon what it means to be a Eastern European in Africa.
 In Romania we were exposed neither to racist clichés, nor to truly universal values.
 So we had to look for our own truth by simply engaging with the local people.

 We hope that in the book “Oyibo” you will see us fall in love with the Africans.
 But also learn about ourselves and hopefully grow into better human beings.
 We chose to release the Romanian version of the book first, because we wanted the guidance of a publisher.
 The English version is to be self-published within a couple of months.
 Meanwhile our popular iPad multimedia book can still be downloaded and read for free.

 Romania seen with new eyes and a few conclusions.

 We were never big on patriotic ideas.
-Traveling overland is a humbling experience: we realized how small we are in nature, and how interconnected with each other, with the other beings and with the planet.
-We try to consume less, to give back more and to appreciate what is already there.
+Traveling overland is a humbling experience.
+We realized how small we are in nature, and how interconnected with each other, with the other beings and with the planet.
+Currently, we try to consume less, to give back more and to appreciate what is already there.
 We know we need less things to be happy, even if it’s a daily struggle to reject consumerism.
-We believe harmony is achievable: respect nature, show compassion to all, no matter if they’re family or complete strangers.
+Our belief is that harmony is achievable: respect nature, show compassion to all, no matter if they’re family or complete strangers.
 Money and social status are not essential.
 Living passionately is.